-We are interested in understanding the detailed membrane binding mechanisms and role of different amino acids in peripheral binding.
+We are interested in understanding the peripheral membrane binding mechanisms and the role of different amino acid types in peripheral binding.
 Our ongoing efforts are particularly focused on the role of aromatic amino acids and their energetic contributions in the membrane binding using free energy calculations.

 Our investigation on serine protease (PR3) with implicit membrane model reveals that PR3 is able to bind both anionic and neutral membranes but with a preference for negatively charged lipids (Hajjar et al., Proteins, 2008).
 We identified a unique membrane-binding site, which contains hydrophobic patch, carried by surface loops that insert into membrane.
 Simulations with explicit (all-atoms) bilayer models reveal the importance of interactions between aromatic amino acids and the cationic lipid headgroups (cation-pi interactions) (Broemstrup, PCCP, 2010).
 Our work (experiments and simulations) reveals PR3 has higher affinity towards zwitterionic membranes compared to its homologue HNE due to partitioning of aromatic amino acids in the membrane (Schillinger et al., BBA-Biomembranes, 2014).